anutkk/RambaNet/README.md

 Lastly, an important drawback of word embeddings is that the vocabulary must be defined in advance, and out-of-vocabulary and less common words are left out of the embedding.
 However, for authorship attribution purposes the study of hapax legomena bears a lot of information.

-## Dataset

-We use the JSON Hebrew version of the dataset [Sefaria-Export](https://github.com/Sefaria/Sefaria-Export), which is graciously provided by Sefaria.
-The raw dataset is not included in the repository due to its size.

-Some basic data analysis and vizualizations of the dataset may be found in the folder `basic_data_analysis`.
 ## Results

 ### Character-Level CNN